ellemonke/sql-challenge/README.md

 From the converted SQL database, I made additional queries.

 1. I created an ERD (Entity Relationship Diagram) using QuickDBD (https://www.quickdatabasediagrams.com/) to visually indicate the table relationships and data constraints.
-QuickDBD required simple text (quickdbd-schema.txt) to create the diagram.
-I then exported the diagram into a PNG image file (QuickDBD-Employee-Diagram.png).
+  - QuickDBD required simple text to create the diagram (quickdbd-schema.txt).
+  - I then exported the diagram into a PNG image file (QuickDBD-Employee-Diagram.png).
-2. Using the ERD as a guide, I created a database schema (schema.sql) in PostgreSQL via pgAdmin.
-I then imported each CSV into the each new SQL database table to complete the CSV-to-SQL conversion.
+2. Using the ERD as a guide, I created a database schema in PostgreSQL via pgAdmin (schema.sql).
+To complete the CSV-to-SQL conversion, I then imported each CSV into the each new SQL database table.
-3. With the new fully created employee database, I was able to make several SQL queries (query.sql) to discover specific information about the company's employees, managers, and departments.
-The queries included table joins, department groupings, filtering, counts, and subqueries.
+3. With the new database, I was able to make several SQL queries to discover specific information about the company's employees, managers, and departments.
+The queries included table joins, department groupings, filtering, counts, and subqueries (query.sql).

 In addition to converting CSV files to a SQL database, I used SQL Alchemy to connect to the PostgreSQL database and manipulate the data using Python Pandas (salaries_by_title.ipynb).